crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-1.md

 ### Containers

 Docker introduces the concept of "container" to refer to the environment where your app runs.
-A container is no more than an isolated operating system, which runs in your computer.
+It is an isolated environment that runs on your computer, sharing the host’s operating system kernel but providing its own filesystem, processes, and network interfaces.

-So you can have a linux instance running in your MacOS laptop with ease.
-Pretty much anything.
+This allows you to run a Linux instance on a MacOS laptop, for example, without needing a full virtual machine.

 ## Images

 To be able to spawn these isolated environments in our computer, we need to create a Docker "image".

-An image in Docker is what we call the result of packaging your app with its base OS and its corresponding dependencies.
+An image in Docker is what we call the result of packaging everything you need to run your app:  the code, runtime, libraries, and dependencies.

 To create a docker image, we must define what's gonna be included in it.
 We do it by creating a Dockerfile.